Cerebral Palsy Symptoms

 Ways to help develop fine motor skills include:

-Of course, the outcome of these projects is not important.
-Just doing them can improve fine motor skills affected by cerebral palsy.
+Of course, the maneuvers themselves are not what is most important.
+But in doing them, these children can improve their fine motor skills affected by cerebral palsy.

 Dystonia Disorder Caused During Birth